-December 2012
+December 2013

-LOCAL GOVERNMENT ACT 1992
+LOCAL GOVERNMENT ACT 1992 THE PUBLICATION OF INFORMATION (STANDARDS OF PERFORMANCE) DIRECTION 2013

-THE PUBLICATION OF INFORMATION
+This Direction is given by the Accounts Commission for Scotland ("the Commission") under section 1(1)(a) of the Local Government Act 1992, which requires the Commission to direct relevant bodies to publish such information relating to their activities in any financial year or other specified period as will, in the Commission's opinion:

-(STANDARDS OF PERFORMANCE) DIRECTION 2012
+"facilitate the making of appropriate comparisons (by reference to the criteria of cost, economy, efficiency and effectiveness and of securing best value in accordance with section 1 of the Local Government in Scotland Act 2003) between -

-- 1. This Direction is given by the Accounts Commission for Scotland ("the Commission") under section 1(1)(a) of the Local Government Act 1992, which requires the Commission to direct relevant bodies to publish such information relating to their activities in any financial year or other specified period as will, in the Commission's opinion: - a) "facilitate the making of appropriate comparisons (by reference to the criteria of cost, economy, efficiency and effectiveness and of securing best value in accordance with section 1 of the Local Government in Scotland Act 2003) between - i. the standards of performance achieved by different relevant bodies in that financial year or other period; and - ii. the standards of performance achieved by such bodies in different financial years or, as the case may be, other periods" - This Direction is given to all local authorities as defined by the Local Government (Scotland) Act 1973, and amended by the Local Government etc. (Scotland) Act 1994. - 3.
-Each of the bodies referred to in paragraph 2 shall, in accordance with section 13 of the Local Government in Scotland Act 2003 and associated regulations and guidance from Scottish Ministers: - a. publish the information specified in the schedule to this Direction for all those activities which are carried out by the body - b. ensure that publication facilitates the making of comparisons where appropriate and possible with performance in 2013/14. - 4.
-The period for which the information must be published is the financial year ending 31st March 2014. - In determining the information to be reported, authorities should consider and, where appropriate, reflect: - i the Local Government Benchmarking Framework benchmarking performance indicators
+- i. the standards of performance achieved by different relevant bodies in that financial year or other period; and - ii. the standards of performance achieved by such bodies in different financial years or, as the case may be, other periods" - This Direction is given to all local authorities and to joint committees and joint boards, as defined by the Local Government (Scotland) Act 1973, and amended by the Local Government etc. (Scotland) Act 1994. - Each of the bodies referred to in paragraph 2 shall, in accordance with section 13 of the Local Government in Scotland Act 2003 and associated regulations and guidance from Scottish Ministers: - a. publish the information specified in the schedule to this Direction for all those activities which are carried out by the body - b. ensure that publication facilitates the making of comparisons where appropriate and possible with performance for those activities which were also specified in 2013/14 (2012 Direction). - 4.
+The period for which the information must be published is the financial year ending 31st March 2015. - 5 In determining the information to be reported, authorities should consider and, where appropriate, reflect: - i the criteria set out in 1 above recognising the need to balance efficiency & effectiveness information with cost and economy information - ii achievement against their single outcome agreements with the Scottish Government - iii the performance reporting requirements of any other legislation - iv indicators/measures in relevant suites or frameworks of performance information determined by government, regulatory agencies, professional associations or others - v national standards and targets for service delivery - vi local service priorities and objectives - vii service user views.

-- ii the criteria set out in 1 above recognising the need to balance efficiency & effectiveness information with cost and economy information - iii achievement against their single outcome agreements with the Scottish Government - iv the performance reporting requirements of any other legislation - indicators/measures in relevant suites or frameworks of performance information determined by government, regulatory agencies, professional associations or others - vi national standards and targets for service delivery - vii local service priorities and objectives - viii service user views. - In the schedule, the term 'Best Value' shall be interpreted in accordance with the definition and requirements of Part 1 of the Local Government in Scotland Act 2003.
+6 In the schedule, the term 'Best Value' shall be interpreted in accordance with the definition and requirements of Part 1 of the Local Government in Scotland Act 2003.